shellbear/epical/README.md

 ## Usage

-The easiest way to run this tool is to launch it with a periodic periodic job.
+The easiest way to run this tool is to execute it with a periodic cron job.

 First, you need to generate the `token.json` file, which is the Google Calendar API token file.
 Make sure you have the file `credentials.json` and then run the script for the first time: